sudo-ditto/rest-countries-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The Where in the world: Rest Countries API project is a website that shows you basic information about all of the countries in the world.

+On page one, you have the flag, name and some metadata about each country.
+You also have a search option where you can search for any country and a filter option to filter countries by region.

+Upon clicking on a country, you are redirected to a page with more information about the specific country.

+The website also has

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/loretta-arineva/rest-countries-api)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/loretta-arineva/rest-countries-api/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->